sanchit-saini/HiCDOC/README.md

     4. Plot the overall distribution of concordance differences.
     5. Plot the result of the PCA on the compartments' centroids.
-    6. Plot the boxplots of self interaction ratios (differences between self interactions and the medians of other interactions) of each compartment.
+    6. Plot the boxplots of self interaction ratios (differences between self interactions and the medians of other interactions) of each compartment, which is used for the A/B classification.

 # Table of contents